huzaifa-bilal-01/Todo-App/README.md

 pnpm dev
 ```

+## Getting Started with the TODO App

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Once the server is running, open [http://localhost:3000](http://localhost:3000) in your web browser to access the app.

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.
+You can start editing the app by modifying the `pages/index.tsx` file.
+Any changes you make will automatically update the page.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+## Features

+- Add tasks to your to-do list.
+- Edit tasks to update their content.
+- Mark tasks as completed, which displays them with a strikethrough style.
+- Delete tasks you no longer need.

+## API Routes

+This app also includes API routes that can be accessed at [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
+You can customize this endpoint by editing the `pages/api/hello.ts` file.
+The `pages/api` directory is where you define your API routes, separate from your React pages.

+## Font Optimization

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+To enhance performance and load times, the app utilizes `next/font` to automatically optimize and load the Inter font, a custom Google Font.

-## Learn More
+## Learning Resources

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs): Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn): An interactive Next.js tutorial for beginners.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+- [Next.js GitHub Repository](https://github.com/vercel/next.js): Contribute and provide feedback to the creators of Next.js.

-## Deploy on Vercel
+## Deployment

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy your Next.js app is to use the Vercel Platform.
+They're the creators of Next.js, so the deployment process is seamless.
+For detailed instructions on deploying your Next.js app, refer to the [Next.js deployment documentation](https://nextjs.org/docs/deployment).

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+## Feedback and Contributions

+Your feedback and contributions are welcome!
+If you have ideas for improving the app or want to contribute to its development, feel free to reach out or create a pull request on the [GitHub repository](https://github.com/your-repo-link).

+That's a quick overview of this TODO app.
+We hope it helps you stay organized and productive.
+Happy task management!